zalando-incubator/kube-aws-iam-controller/README.md

 and get the role requested by the pod (via an annotation).
 If the assume role request is fast, everything is fine, and the pod will get the correct role.
-However, if the assume role request is too slow (>1s) then the AWS SDKs will timeout and try to get credentials e.g. via the next option in the chain (e.g. a file) resulting in the pod not getting the expected role.
+However, if the assume role request is too slow (>1s) then the AWS SDKs will timeout and try to get credentials via the next option in the chain (e.g. a file) resulting in the pod not getting the expected role or no role at all.

 This is often not a problem in clusters with a stable workload, but if you have clusters with a very dynamic workload there will be a lot of cases where a pod